junxit/us-congress-bills-114/bill.md

 ## § 8.
 Plan review; waiver authority; and dispute resolution

 Section 7 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3406) is amended to read as follows:
+3406), as amended by section 2 of this Act, is amended to read as follows:

+> ## § 7.
+Plan review
+>
 > - **(a)** *In general* Upon receipt of a plan from an Indian tribe, the Secretary shall consult with—
 >   - **(1)** the head of each Federal agency overseeing a program identified in the plan; and
 >   - **(2)** the Indian tribe that submitted the plan.